andy-twosticks/pod4/README.md

     class ExampleModel < Pod4::Model

-      class ExampleInterface < Pod4::SequelInterface
+      class ExampleInterface < Pod4::PgInterface
         set_table :example
         set_id_fld :id
       end

-      set_interface ExampleInterface.new($db)
+      set_interface ExampleInterface.new($pg_conn)
       attr_columns :one, :two, :three
     end

-In this example we have a model that relies on the Sequel ORM to talk to a table 'example'.
+In this example we have a model that relies on the Pg gem to talk to a table 'example'.
 The table has a primary key field 'id' and columns which correspond to our three attributes one, two and three.
 There is no validation or error control.